 Yes, you read that right; most of your store's returns are your fault.

 An estimated 65% of all returns are because of retailer fault.
 Below is a graph of three of the most common retailer faults that result in a return.

 The data above depicts a somewhat vague segmentation of return reason codes, but keep in mind that these categories contain various subcategories.

 Now that we've identified that the retailer is to blame for product returns, we now understand that the retailer, not the customer controls the behaviors and actions that lead to a return.

-Simply put, the ball is in your court, you dictate the outcome of a purchase, and by following these 7 best practices, you can start to crush your Shopify Return Rate.
+Simply put, the ball is in your court.
+You dictate the outcome of a purchase, and by following these seven best practices, you can start to crush your Shopify Return Rate.

 Here's how:Typically Shopify retailers allow customers to return a product within 28-30 days of purchase, this creates a sense of urgency and pressures customers to initiate the return quicker.
 Instead, retailers should lengthen their returns window to 45-90 days